ahegel/web-scrapers/README.md

-# web-scrapers
+# Web Scrapers

-Programs to scrape websites using the scrapy package.
+Programs to scrape websites using the scrapy package in Python.

 ## goodreadsreviewswayback